vabatta/dotfiles/README.md

 However, it was likely installed already if you ran the `./install.sh brew` command provided in the dotfiles.

-All of the configuration for Neovim are managed using [AstroNvim](https://github.com/AstroNvim/AstroNvim).
+All of the configuration for Neovim are managed using [LazyVim](https://github.com/LazyVim/LazyVim).
-The base configuration is symlinked into the `~/.config/nvim` directory, and then the rest of the configuration is managed by AstroNvim.
+The configuration is symlinked into the `~/.config/nvim` directory.
-The directory for customization starts at `config/astronvim/lua/user`, which is symlinked into the `~/.config/astronvim` directory.

-Read the docs at [AstroNvim](https://github.com/AstroNvim/AstroNvim).

 > **Warning**
 > The first time you run `nvim` with this configuration, it will likely have a lot of errors.
 This is because it is dependent on a number of plugins being installed.